 - Tailored training programs for state and local Title V staff

-Salary funding to support a fellow on the Research Track can be obtained:
+Salary funding can be obtained:

 - Before starting the fellowship, or during the first year of fellowship, by applying for the Physician Scientist Development Program (PSDP), which requires the selection of a mentor and the completion of a grant application.
 The PSDP pays for 2-3 years of research training.
 You have two application submission options: residency year three (Feb) or fellowship year one (Feb).
 If you apply during residency, your PSDP-supported training and research project would begin in July of the second year of fellowship, after 12 months of clinical patient care training.
 Therefore, you would have to complete the remaining clinical training component after the completion of two years (with an option of a third year) of PSDP-supported research training.
 If you apply during the first year of fellowship, your PSDP-supported training would start after completing the clinical component of fellowship training.

 - Before starting the fellowship or during the first year of fellowship by applying for Extramural Training and Career Development.
 One option is to apply for participation in one of the National Research Service Awards (NRSA, T32) available at UTSW.
 To learn more, go to NIH RePORTER.
-For for Funding Mechanism, select Training, Institutional and for Congressional District, select Texas-30.
-As an example, fellows in Neonatal-Perinatal Medicine may be eligible for participation in Lance Terada's or Philip Shaul's training program in Lung Biology and Disease (1T32HL098040-01).
+For Funding Mechanism, select Training, Institutional and for Congressional District, select Texas-30.
+As an example, fellows in Neonatal-Perinatal Medicine may be eligible for participation in Lance Terada's or Philip Shaul’s training program in Lung Biology and Disease (1T32HL098040-01).

 - After starting fellowship, by applying to the Physician Scientist Training Program (PSTP) here at UT Southwestern.
 The application and all supporting documentation must be complete and submitted by December 1 of the second year of fellowship, to start funding in July of the third year.